James Ward-Prowse Next Club Odds: Saints skipper linked to West Ham, Newcastle, Tottenham and Aston Villa

 The midfield isn’t the place where they’re desperate for numbers so it doesn’t make too much sense to go in for Ward-Prowse.
 He is of course a very solid player but I don’t think the midfield is where they are struggling at the moment.

-Villa have shown interest in the past for the midfielder and they are reportedly keeping tabs on him, but it’s very much a longshot that they’ll land him.
+Villa have shown interest in the past for the midfielder and they are reportedly keeping tabs on him, but they are out at 14/1 to land him.

-It all depends on other clubs' interest in the midfielder and the price he’s available at; if Spurs and Newcastle don’t go in for him, he’s worth a punt for any club.
+It all depends on other clubs' interest in the midfielder and the price he’s available at; if West Ham, Spurs or Newcastle don’t go in for him, Villa could be the next option.